Trial set to begin in alleged sex abuse of 2-year-old boy

 CHRISTIANSBURG, Va.
 (AP) - A long-delayed trial is set to begin for a Virginia man accused of sexually abusing and making child pornography of his girlfriend’s 2-year-old son.

-The Roanoke Times reports that McKenzie Kyle Hellman, 27, of Christiansburg, is scheduled to go on trial Monday in Montgomery Country Circuit Court.
+The Roanoke Times reports that McKenzie Kyle Hellman, 27, of Christiansburg, is scheduled to go on trial Monday in Montgomery County Circuit Court.

 Hellman is also facing charges of second-degree murder in the boy’s death, and child abuse, but those counts have been separated from the sex charges and will be considered at a separate proceeding later.